jnozzi/cocoadev.com/markdown/NSTableView.md

 ----

 Although it's for an outline view & tree controller, you might look at my sample code for [[DragAndDropOutlineEdit which shows dragging managed objects along with their relationships.
 See http://homepage.mac.com/matthol2/cocoa/page2/page2.html for the project files; the same site has a short blog entry on this subject.
-Generally I also have to delete/insert -- the trick is to package up on the clipboard MO General/URIs so that drops within the same view/context can take care of the deletion/insertion and reset the relationships (e.g., parent to child).
+Generally I also have to delete/insert -- the trick is to package up on the clipboard MO URIs so that drops within the same view/context can take care of the deletion/insertion and reset the relationships (e.g., parent to child).
 And when the relationship is recursive there's a bit more work. -- Matt

 ----